Sidc29/catalog-viewer-react/README.md

 1. Clone the project to your local machine using `git clone https://github.com/Sidc29/catalog-viewer-react.git`
 2. Install dependencies using `npm install`
-3. Start the development server using `npm run dev`
+3. Start the development server using `npm run dev or npm run dev -- --host`
 4. Access the carousel in your browser at `http://localhost:5173`

 ## Usage